tvillalbac/blog/pages/redirectors-fixer-plugin.md

 # TVC Redirectors Fixer Plugin Guide for Unreal Engine 4.27 & 5

-#### *How to fix up redirectors right after renaming or moving files or folders in Unreal Engine 5 and 4.27 in an automated way*
+#### *How to fix up redirectors right after renaming or moving files or folders in Unreal Engine 5 and 4.27 in an automated way using this cool plugin*
 {: .about-title }

 ## Install plugin